MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ## Input Method Editors (IME)

 History files are used to optimize the Japanese IME user experience across devices.

-**TBD - This setting references some non-primitive types.
-Are these documented somewhere? **

 ### Type: Windows.Data.Input.HistoryFiles structure